JaniHarkonen/DumpEmSuite/README.md

 Next, the development will focus on further integration between the application and SQLite.
 A more critical look is also taken at the existing architecture decisions on the React-side.

+### 24.5.2022
+Some changes to the architecture of the Views as well as Symobol list filter options have been made to minimize reusing of code.
+SQLite functionalities developed in the earlier diary entry have been further implemented to the Views, and filtration of stocks is now possible.
+The filter options panel was completely re-written, as the previous version was confusing and lacked important functionalities; filters would only apply to the data that was to be brought from the previous view, no way of filtering the stocks on display.

+Next, the "basic" Views (views with only a SymbolList) will be developed to include all required functionalities.
+The bringing of stocks from previous views will be handled a bit differently to avoid querying the database everytime the "bring"-filters are changed.
+Stocks will only be brought upon clicking a separate button.
+If the action would remove already color coded stocks, a modal popup will be displayed to confirm the bringing.